-Current Level Summary - Based on the responses provided in the EA Assessment, the EA maturity level that most closely identifies your organization's current state for EA Administration is Level 1 - Informal program.
+Current Level Summary - Based on the responses provided in the EA Assessment, the EA maturity level that most closely identifies your organization's current state for EA Integration is Level 1 - Informal program.
 At Level 1, the need for integration to the EA Program Framework (Architecture Lifecycle Processes) has been identified.
-The various touchpoints between the Management Processes and the EA Program Framework have been mapped, however, no details exists to how the integration will work.
+The various touch-points between the Management Processes and the EA Program Framework have been mapped, however, no details exists to how the integration will work.
+Projects and purchases may be costly because they are done in isolation.

 Next Level Summary - The next level is Level 2 - Repeatable Program.
-At Level 2, the organization has begun to identify common Business and system functions, which allows touchpoints to be identified earlier in the project development life cycle.
+At Level 2, the organization has begun to identify common Business and system functions, which allows touch-points to be identified earlier in the project development life cycle.